 The brake fern is an ideal indoor or outdoor plant.
-There are multiple varieties that differ in their variegations and leaf shapes.
-Some feature silvery white stripes, some have frilly tips and others have creamy white stripes.
+Multiple varieties differ in their variegations and leaf shapes.
+Some feature bright white stripes, some have frilly tips, and others have creamy white lines.
 This plant is bushy and vibrant, so it is easy to plant alone or to add dimension when among other plants.
-Th fronds start to arch at the tip as they start to grow.
-The pinna taper to a point and are wide.
-The front stalk is black in color and long.
+Th fronds start to arch at the tip as they begin to grow.
+The pinna taper to a point and are full.
+The first stalk is black in color and long.

 A potting mix that is peat based is ideal for the brake fern.
 Feeding it a diluted fertilizer every 30 days should be done from April through September to ensure healthy growth.
 As the fern grows, re-pot it about once a year, or divide the plant, to ensure it has the space to reach its full spread size.